 In spring 2003, a staff member approached Staff Council about the possibility of veterans at IC having the day off.
-The request filtered to the Benefits Committee, a sub-committee of Staff Council, and committee members Patricia Phelps (Music) and Angela Rogers (Graduate and Professional Studies) offered to look into the possibility of a college-wide recognition for IC Veterans.
-With the support of Arthur Ostrander, retired dean of the School of Music, the inaugural Veterans Day Celebration was held.
-The format of the program has essentially remained the same since 2003.
+The request filtered to the Benefits Committee, a sub-committee of Staff Council, and committee members Patricia Phelps (Music) and Angela Rogers (Graduate and Professional Studies) offered to look into the possibility of a college-wide recognition of veterans who were also members of the IC community.
+With the support of Arthur Ostrander, dean of the School of Music (retired), the inaugural Veterans Day Celebration was held.
+The format of the program has remained essentially the same since 2003.

 The following veterans have shared their personal story with the IC community:

 - Emma Schutz, Edward T. Green '42 (2005)

 - Rev. James Henery (2007)

 - J. LeBron Rankins (2011)